 Letter to the Editor

-The writer is president of the Maryland Citizens’ Health Initiative.Last modified: July 23, 2013
+The writer is the Deputy Director of Maryland Citizens’ Health Initiative.Last modified: March 19, 2013